 Preparing for a game has become an important factor in today’s tournament practice.
-In times where the level of the average chess player has increased drastically, the pre-game preparation is considered a key step towards the desired outcome: the victory.
+In times when the level of the average chess player has increased drastically, the pre-game preparation is considered a key step towards the desired outcome: victory.

 Of course, times have changed and nowadays this task is more difficult every day.

 The main reason is the overflow of information; the internet has everything about everybody and everybody is using it.

 However, some people still prepare for their games better than others so it is not a trivial thing and it does require some sort of imagination, skills, and a bit of luck.

 The main objective of preparing your game is:

 - Save time on the clock by playing quickly

 - Avoid being caught in the unknown territory

 - Know your opponent and use the information to make better decisions on the board